Mala Zimetbaum: Early life and deportation

 Mala Zimetbaum was born in Brzesko, Poland in 1918, the youngest of five children to Pinhas and Chaya Zimetbaum.
-At age ten in 1928, she relocated with her family to Antwerp, Belgium.
+At age ten in 1928, she moved with her family to Antwerp, Belgium.
 In school as a child, she excelled in mathematics and was fluent in several languages.
 She left school to work in a diamond factory after her father became blind.

 At age 24, she was either captured by Germans on July 22, 1942 or arrested during the third Antwerp raid of 11–12 September 1942.
 She was first sent to the Dossin Barracks sammellager in the Mechelen transit camp.
 Then on 15 September 1942 she was put aboard (Belgian) Transport 10 bound for the Auschwitz concentration camp, where she arrived two days later.
 After the initial Selektion she was sent on to the women's camp at Birkenau.

 Camp life

 Zimetbaum spent nearly two years in Auschwitz-Birkenau as camp inmate number 19880.
 Due to her proficiency in languages – Dutch, French, German, Italian, English, and Polish – she was assigned work as an interpreter and courier.
 Other sources state that she was also fluent in Yiddish.
 In his book The Drowned and the Saved, Auschwitz survivor Primo Levi said, "In Birkenau she acted as an interpreter and messenger and as such enjoyed a certain freedom of movement."

 Although she had a relatively privileged position, Zimetbaum played an active part in the camp's underground and devoted herself to helping other inmates.
 Levi said that Zimetbaum "was generous and courageous; she had helped many of her companions and was loved by all of them."
 She interceded to have inmates sent to easier work when she suspected they were not fit for harder labor.
 She also warned prisoners of coming selections in the infirmary, encouraging them to leave to save their lives.
 She sneaked photographs that inmates' relatives had sent, out of the files and to the inmates as they were not allowed to have them in the camp.
 Zimetbaum also got food and medicine for people in need.

 Zimetbaum had a non-Jewish Polish lover at Auschwitz, Edward "Edek" Galiński.
 He was born on October 5, 1923.
 He was one of the first inmates at Auschwitz, having been sent there in June 1940 from Tarnów prison as a political prisoner.
 At Auschwitz he received the very low camp inmate number 531.